mbasagoitia/yale-library-project/README.md

 1. Download the packaged build (`Philharmonia Library Catalogue-demo.exe`).
 2. Double-click to run — demo data is preloaded.

+*Note: As of December 2025, there are some issues opening the Demo Mac Build because of Apple signing and notarization restrictions.
+To review this project in demo mode, please see Option 2.*

 ### Option 2: Run the Demo from Source (For Developers)

 This project is designed to run in **demo** mode for local development.

-*Internal mode requires protected assets and environment files that are not included in this repository, so attempting to run in internal mode will break the build.*
+*Internal mode requires protected assets and environment variables that are not included in this repository, so attempting to run in internal mode will break the build.*

 1. Clone the repository.
    ```bash